-Saeed Hasan Khan has vast experience in advising clients on various issues such as taxation, corporate, regulatory compliance, contractual obligations, etc., and representing clients before the authorities.
-Over the past 20 years, Mr Khan has been practising in direct and indirect taxes, which encompasses all three practice tiers: Advisory; Execution; and Litigation.
-He advises on cross-border transactions, international tax treaties and matters related to tax due diligence, corporate structures, shareholder agreements and contractual stipulations between companies.
+Saeed Hasan Khan has vast experience in advising clients on various issues such as Taxation, Corporate and Regulatory Compliance, Contractual Obligations, etc., and representing clients before the authorities.
+Over the past 20 years, Mr. Khan has practised in direct and indirect taxes, which encompass all three practice tiers: Advisory; Execution; and Litigation.
+He advises on cross-border transactions, international tax treaties and matters related to Tax Due Diligence, Corporate Structures, Shareholder Agreements and contractual stipulations between companies.

-Mr Khan has developed a keen professional interest in emerging laws on personal data protection and has gained an understanding of the underlying concepts and principles governing global data protection laws, including the General Data Protection Regulation of the European Union.
-He has carried out great deal of research on personal data protection laws in various jurisdictions in order to compare their core legal principles.
+Mr. Khan has developed a keen professional interest in emerging laws on Personal Data Protection and has gained an understanding of the underlying concepts and principles governing global Data Protection laws, including the General Data Protection Regulation of the European Union.
+He has carried out a great deal of research on Personal Data Protection Laws in various jurisdictions in order to compare their core legal principles.
+He is an Advocate of the High Court, Member of the Affiliate Institute of Chartered Accountants of Pakistan, Member of the Chartered Institute of Arbitrators (UK) and Member of the International Association of Privacy Professionals.
+Mr. Khan has undertaken a course at the London School of Economics and Political Science on "Data: Law, Policy and Regulation".